ioggstream/python-course/sparql-101/02-semantics.md

 Controlled vocabulary: a vocabulary where the terms are validated by a designated authority.
 It can be of different types - EG.A list (codelist), a hierarchical structure (taxonomy), a glossary and a tesauro (which adds further constraints to a taxonomy).

-Examples of European controlled vocabularies are found here https://op.europa.eu/en/web/eu-vocabularies/controlled-vocabularies
+Examples of European controlled vocabularies are found here <https://op.europa.eu/en/web/eu-vocabularies/controlled-vocabularies>

 ## Syntax standardization

-Data model: a data model, or data schema is a formal representation/description and machine-penadable of the actual or potential content of the data contained in a separate object.
+Data model: a data model, or data schema is a formal representation/description and machine-readable of the actual or potential content of the data contained in a separate object.

 In other words, it is the set of semantic and sequential instructions that can be used to check the stored input in a given file,